 I am an experienced independent consultant and mentor for selected artists.
 I have contributed to the Browne School of Art’s Visual Art Mentoring Programme (VAMP) since 2018.
 I have also mentored artists through programmes facilitated by Artists Alliance and The Big Idea.
-I host regular courses and workshops in person and online through Art.Work, Browne School of Art, and the Lake House Arts Centre.
+I have hosted courses and workshops in person and online through Art.Work, Browne School of Art, Lake House Arts Centre and independently.

 I graduated with a Master of Fine Arts (First Class Honours) from the Elam School of Fine Arts, University of Auckland, in 2013, and a Bachelor of Visual Arts from Auckland University of Technology in 2002.
 I was also ranked first in New Zealand for art history as a secondary school student.
 I have been the recipient of a number of awards and scholarships, including a Goethe Institut Scholarship for Cultural Ambassadors (Berlin, 2019), Wallace Art Award (2011), University of Auckland Summer Research Scholarship (2010-11), the Archives New Zealand 50th Anniversary Scholarship (2009), and was a finalist in the National Contemporary Art Award (2014, 2007), New Zealand Painting and Printmaking Award (2016), and Wallace Art Awards (2010, 2007).
 In 2020, I was included in Auckland University’s ’40 Under 40: Inspiring Alumni’.

-Selected exhibition highlights include: The National Basement, Old Government House, University of Auckland (2020), inclusion in This is New Zealand, City Gallery Wellington (2018), $1/Word: A Living Wage for New Zealand Art Writers, Projects Programme, Auckland Art Fair (2018), This Might Be The Place, Ilam Gallery, University of Canterbury (2017), this is the cup of your heart, Dowse Museum (2016), and PRISMISM, Enjoy Contemporary Art Space (2014).
+Selected exhibition highlights include: The Truth is Out There, The Dowse Art Museum (2022), The National Basement, Old Government House, University of Auckland (2020), This is New Zealand, City Gallery Wellington (2018), $1/Word: A Living Wage for New Zealand Art Writers, Projects Programme, Aotearoa Art Fair (2018), This Might Be The Place, Ilam Gallery, University of Canterbury (2017), this is the cup of your heart, Dowse Museum (2016), and PRISMISM, Enjoy Contemporary Art Space (2014).
 I am represented in public and private collections.